-BSRC researchers work in a complex of purpose built specialist laboratories on the North Haugh campus of the University of St Andrews.
-These laboratories include those in the School of Medicine (2010; £45M), the Biomolecular Sciences Annexe (2008; £13M) and the recently completed Willie Russell Laboratories (2019; £9M).
-The main Biomolecular Sciences building is currently being refurbished with completion expected in 2021.
+BSRC researchers work in a complex of purpose-built specialist laboratories on the North Haugh campus of the University of St Andrews.
+These laboratories include those in the School of Medicine (2010; £45M), the Biomolecular Sciences Annexe (2008; £13M), the Willie Russell Laboratories (2019; £9M), and the recently refurbished Biomolecular Sciences building.

 These buildings house the specialist facilities that underpin the interdisciplinary research in the BSRC.

 The BSRC Mass Spectrometry and Proteomics Core Facility offer a wide range of support for research projects, both within the university and the wider academic community.
 The facility has five mass spectrometers (ThermoScientific Orbitrap Fusion Lumos with Ultimate 3000 Nano LC and Vanquish standard LC, Sciex TripleTOF 5600+ with Eksigent 2D Ultra Nano LC, Waters Xevo G2TOF, Sciex 4800 MALDI MS and MSMS, ThermoScientific LCQ Fleet instrument with Ultimate 3000 LC) with three co-located research instruments (Sciex Qtrap 4000, Thermo VelosPro with LCMS, Thermo Exactive).
 Full support service is provided, including experimental design, analysis and data interpretation.